ldkngan/SQL_Marketing_Analytics/README.md

 <img width="386" height="296" alt="image" src="https://github.com/user-attachments/assets/d98c8880-8905-426f-809c-fb3061e9c7eb" />

 ### Q8. **Cohort map** from product view → add-to-cart → purchase in January–March 2017
+The purpose of this query is to **analyze the e-commerce conversion funnel** by tracking user behavior from **product view → add-to-cart → purchase** during January–March 2017.

+This analysis aims to:
+- Quantify how many product views progress to **add-to-cart and purchase actions**.
+- Calculate **conversion rates at key funnel stages**.
+- Identify **drop-off points** where users fail to advance toward purchase.

+In short, this query provides a **funnel-level cohort view of user behavior**, highlighting opportunities to optimize product pages, cart experience, and checkout flow to improve overall conversion performance.

 ```sql
 WITH cal_num_product_view AS (
   SELECT